Back to Top

 Final Thoughts

 For some players, the removal of Flanking represents a streamlining of combat in DnD 5e, restoring some of the challenge and opening up more combat options.
 For others, it’s a loss of a tactical option that encouraged teamwork and added realism to the battlefield.
-Of course, in Dungeons & Dragons any rule (even optional ones or ones that have been removed) can be used at the DMs discretion.
+Of course, in Dungeons & Dragons any rule (even optional ones or ones that have been removed) can be used at the DMs discretion as a house rule.
 So there’s nothing to stop you and your group from keeping Flanking a part of your game.

 You can find the complete rules for combat in the 2024 Player’s Handbook, which is available which is available now on D&D Beyond and Amazon.